wrightmat/dnd-eberron/locations/Stormreach.md

 * **Temple Row** (36).

 #### Silverwall District

+Near the eastern beach, Silverwall is dominated by the interests of House Kundarak who petitioned the Storm Lords for land to build here.
+Their enclave is a ward unto itself called Coasthold where magical research and secret plans are undertaken.
+The rest of the district falls within Locksmith Square which is a hub of trading and entertainment in Stormreach.
+Craft shops can be found in the square as well as the strangely beautiful Eldred's Pool which depicts thri-kreen figures either dancing or fighting.
+The Red Ring, a gladiatorial arena and gambling venue, is also located here for those who seek more bloody entertainment than is found in the rest of the ward, though powerful rivals may be forcing the Ring out of business.

 * **The Black Wrack** (23). food, shelter.
 * **Citadel of the Twelve** (24).
 All the dragonmarked houses have an interest in the magical secrets hidden in Xen'drik.
 This outpost of the Twelve is located on the edge of the city.
 In addition to serving as a resource for explorers, the citadel is the best place to seek magic items and spellcasting services.
 Visitors can purchase arcane spells of 5th level or lower, as well as magic items with a 20,000 gp purchase limit.
 Services and goods are always top quality, but this comes at a cost: prices for spelleasting and magic items are priced 5% above normal.
 This premium is waived for high-ranking members of a dragonmarked house (including dragonmark heirs) or for PCs in the active service of a house.